QuentinRa/blog.quentinra.dev/special/ilo/figures/index.md

     }

     public Test(String s, int n){
-        // some code
+        // some (stupid) code
         // note that String.valueOf is useless
         // to convert an int to a String
-        // since Java do it himself
-        this.result = s+String.valueOf(n);
+        // since Java do it implicitely with "+" this.result = s+String.valueOf(n);
         // same as
         this.result = s+n;